Numbers of Connecticut Park Supervisors and Maintainers are at an all-time low

 ![]() Tree removal is happening in order to make the trails safe to pass.

 If you need more information, please contact Matthew Quinn The Natchaug Trail in Goodwin State Forest, between Middle Road and Nutmeg Lane, is temporarily closed for this DEEP timber harvest.
 Hikers can walk around this closure by using a roadwalk on Middle Rd & Nutmeg Ln via the intersection with 11th Section Rd.
 The harvest in this area covers 64-acres of ground affected by reasonably severe oak mortality.
 The landing will be established where the old pavement ends on Nutmeg Lane.
-Signs will be posted at all of the access points and the ‘Orange’, ‘Blue/White’, and ‘Blue’ trails will be administratively closed to protect everyone’s safety while work is being completed.
-WEEKDAY CLOSING Due to reconstruction of the dam, the blue-yellow trail starting at the green gate by the pavilion to the yellow trail intersection where that second green gate is located will be closed every weekday from now until winter.
-This section will be open on weekends.
+Signs will be posted at all of the access points and the ‘Blue’ trails will be administratively closed to protect everyone’s safety while work is being completed.
 2020 Goodwin Trails Map Best Hikes and Trails in the Goodwin Forest |

 Additionally there is a harvest underway toward the end of Cedar Swamp Road in Hampton.
 This project will require periodic trail closures on Red, Red/White, and Yellow Trails.
 See map below.
-Currently only the Yellow Trail is affected/blocked by trees.

 For further information please contact Forester Dan Evans at James L. Goodwin State Forest Headquarters P: 860-424-4046 E: Daniel.Evans@ct.gov Due to considerable tree mortality (spongy moth, drought, 2-lined chestnut borer, and other issues), the trail sections Red-White loop (closest to Pine Acres Pond) is closed. |